DesktopECHO/Pi-Hole-for-WSL1/README.md

 * To reset or reconfigure Pi-Hole, run **Pi-hole Configuration.cmd** in the Pi-hole install folder.

-* To uninstall Pi-Hole go to the Pi-hole install folder, right-click **Pi-hole Uninstall.cmd** and click **Run As Administrator.**  If you plan on reinstalling, remember to first export your configuration via the Pi-hole web interface.
+* To completely uninstall Pi-Hole, open the Pi-hole install folder in Windows Explorer.
+Right-click ``Pi-hole Uninstall.cmd`` and click **Run As Administrator.**  If you are uninstalling or reinstalling and need to retain your Pi-hole's configuration, export it first via the web interface.

 **Trimmed console dump and screenshots:**